SNEWS2/snewpy/Type Ia/Readme.md

 Physical Review D, Volume 94, id.025026 (2016)
 https://ui.adsabs.harvard.edu/abs/2016PhRvD..94b5026W/abstract

-There are 30 snapshots in time and for each snapshot there are 8 lines of sight through the explosion plus the no-oscilaltions case.
+There are 30 snapshots in time and for each snapshot there are 8 lines of sight through the explosion plus the no-oscillations case.
 Both mass orderings are considered.
 The format of each data file is the SNOwGLoBES format

 The GCD model is described in